ThirdAILabs/Demos/README.md

 <!-- LICENSE -->
 # 📄 License

-See `LICENSE.txt` for more information.
+Please refer to `LICENSE.txt` for more information on usage terms.

 <p align="right">(<a href="#top">back to top</a>)</p>